lextoumbourou/notes/tutorials/an-introduction-to-asynch-programming-and-twisted/README.md

 * Callback chains
   * ```d.addCallback(do_something_that_could_error_or_succeed)``` - if it asserts, it will pass to next errback.
 Else, pass result to callback
   * ```d.addCallbacks(handle_success, handle_err)```
 * On errBack, returning a value will be passed to the next callBack in the chain, and thus continue the callBack/errBack chain.

-## Part 11
+## Part 11: Your Poetry is Served

 * ```self.transport.write()``` - write data to connection.
 * ```self.transport.loseConnection()``` - Close connections after writing all data.